sanjeetkumaritoutlook/angular-tinymce-form/src/app/parent/README.md

 Don’t wrap your <app-child> inside the *ngIf="!isLoading".
 The child must mount first to emit the ready signal.
 ```

+✅ When app loads:

+Spinner shows (parent) while child initializes.

+After ~800ms, form loads, formReady emitted → spinner hides.

+You see a clean, enterprise-grade form with validation, layout, and Material polish.
 ## Bad Approch, which never works

 Initially, isLoading = true, so Angular renders the else loader block.